ShaneIsrael/plex-auto-genres/README.md

 1. Read the **Optimal Setup** section above
 2. Run `python3 -m pip install -r requirements.txt` to install the required dependencies.
 3. Rename the `.env.example` file to `.env`
+4. Rename the `config/config.json.example` file to `config/config.json`.
+The default settings are probably fine.
-4. Edit the `.env` file and set your plex username, password, and server name.
+5. Edit the `.env` file and set your plex username, password, and server name.
 If you are generating collections for standard media (non anime) you will need to also obtain an [TMDB Api Key](https://developers.themoviedb.org/3/getting-started/introduction) (for movies and tv shows)
     |Variable|Authentication method|Value|
     |---|---|---|
     |PLEX_USERNAME|Username and password|Your Plex Username|